 If considered necessary, the auditor can request further documents.

-The detailed document review can be performed before the certification audit.
-However, any deviations or nonconformities will be included in the overall audit evaluation, i.e. any deviations and nonconformities that are identified must be counted as such in the certification audit; it is not possible to carry out corrections before the audit.
+The detailed document review can be performed before the certification audit but it will not influence the audit time on site.
+Any deviations or nonconformities will be included in the overall audit evaluation, i.e. any deviations and nonconformities that are identified must be counted as such in the certification audit; it is not possible to carry out corrections before the audit.
 After this, individual employees are questioned at their workstations and applicable documents, records, orders, standards, guidelines etc. are viewed.

 The task of the company during the audit is to demonstrate the practical application of its documented procedures.
 For this purpose, all product groups and processes which are to be included in the scope of the certification must be in the course of production or running at the time of the audit.
 If this is not the case, it will be necessary to undertake an additional audit of these product groups/processes, which will involve additional time and therefore additional costs for the client.
 Following the end of the audit, the client is informed of the audit findings in a final meeting.
 The auditor can submit an estimate of the audit result, but cannot state the result in final form.
 The findings of the audit are documented in a report; the nonconformities are documented in an action plan.
+An audit is a procedure based on the principle of random sampling.
+Therefore nonconformities of weaknesses may still exist which were not expressly mentioned by the auditors in the final meeting or in the audit report.

 The audit can only ever cover one operating/production site.

 Further rules and arrangements regarding the certification procedure for announced or unannounced surveillance audits or follow-up and extension audits are described in the respective IFS standards.
 These rules and arrangements are mandatory.
+Notwithstanding this regulation, companies that have decided to carry out unannounced audits will be registered in the IFS database for unannounced audits in the following year upon completion of the current audit.
+Companies that no longer wish to participate in the unannounced audit procedure must inform the Certification Body at least 16 weeks before the anniversary of the certification audit.

 Issue of the certificate